Eventwave/.github/profile/README.md

 ### Border Gateway
 The [Border Gateway](https://github.com/TicketFlow/BorderGateway) is the entry point for all client requests.
 It is responsible for routing requests to the appropriate microservices and handling any errors or exceptions that may occur.
 This layer provides an additional level of security by filtering out malicious requests and enabling the implementation of authentication and rate-limiting policies.

-### Eureka
+### Discovery
-[Eureka](https://github.com/TicketFlow/Discovery) is a service registry and discovery tool used in this project to manage the microservices.
+[Discovery](https://github.com/TicketFlow/Discovery) is a service registry and discovery tool that utilizes Eureka in this project to manage the microservices.
 It enables each microservice to discover and communicate with other microservices, providing load balancing and fault tolerance.

 ### Config Server
 The [Config Server](https://github.com/TicketFlow/Configuration) centralizes configuration data across all microservices, ensuring consistent configuration settings for each service.
 This enables easy management and updating of configurations without the need to restart services or redeploy the system.